Gunner62/PolarizationModel/README.md

 *proximity limit*.
 This aims to simulate a senario where agents only update their opinion based off of agents who neighbor them (are within the proximity limit).

+Running this program will allow the user to choose the model used, initial opinion distribution, and the parameters associated with each model.
+It will return a plot showing the evolution of all agents opinions.